 Time Off

-Library employees will be given time off to attend educational programs related to their work at the discretion of the library director or, in the case of the library director, the Board of Trustees
+Library employees will be given time off to attend educational programs related to their work at the discretion of the library director or, in the case of the library director, the Board of Trustees.

 Compensation

 Employees will be paid for regular hours missed while attending one-time programs.
-For ongoing programs or classes that meet more than once, whenever possible the employee will be rescheduled so that the program does not interfere with work hours
+For ongoing programs or classes that meet more than once, whenever possible the employee will be rescheduled so that the program does not interfere with work hours.

 Tuition Reimbursement